-Houston County Appraisal District appraises in excess of 30,000 properties each year.
-These products make up the appraisal roll for the district and are described in the District's property records maintained by the Chief Appraiser.
-These properties are categorized in accordance with the use classification codes established by the State Comptroller's Office Property Tax Division (PTD).
-Please see addendum for a list of these codes.
+Houston County Appraisal District appraises in excess of 32,000 properties each year.
+These parcels make up the appraisal roll for the district and are described in the District's property records maintained by the Chief Appraiser.
+These properties are categorized in accordance with the classification codes established by the State Comptroller's Office Property Tax Division (PTD). (attachment B)